 This includes developing inclusive plans and strategies that are sensitive to the needs of older residents, as well as supporting Seniors’ Week each year to recognise the valuable contribution older people make to their community.

 The toolkit is useful for all council staff involved in creating age-friendly environments and communities, including planners, community service providers, engineers, architects, open space and recreation workers, parks managers, asset managers, traffic and transport engineers, and public works engineers.
-It also helps councillors identify the key issues relating to population ageing, and highlight these issues when commenting on draft plans or policies from their council or other agencies.
+It also helps councillors identify the key issues relating to population ageing and to highlight these issues when commenting on draft plans or policies from their council or other agencies.

 BACK TO MAIN PAGE